Thomas Paine: Biography

-Paine attended Thetford Grammar School from 1744 to 1749, when schooling in England was not compulsory.
-At age 13 he began an apprenticeship with his father.
-After completing his apprenticeship he enlisted as a privateer at 19 and served aboard the King of Prussia.
-He returned to Britain in 1759, became a master staymaker, and opened a shop in Sandwich, Kent.
+He attended Thetford Grammar School (1744–1749), at a time when there was no compulsory education.
+At the age of 13, he was apprenticed to his father.
+Following his apprenticeship, aged 19, Paine enlisted and served as a privateer, aboard the ship King of Prussia.
+Upon returning to Britain in 1759, he became a master staymaker, establishing a shop in Sandwich, Kent.

-Paine married Mary Lambert on September 27, 1759, but his business soon collapsed.
-Mary became pregnant, and after the couple moved to Margate she went into early labour, and both she and their child died.
+On September 27, 1759, Paine married Mary Lambert.
+His business collapsed soon after.
+Mary became pregnant; and, after they moved to Margate, she went into early labour, in which she and their child died.

-In July 1761 he returned to Thetford to work as a supernumerary officer.
-In December 1762 he became an Excise Officer in Grantham, Lincolnshire, and in August 1764 he transferred to Alford with a salary of £50 per annum.
-On August 27, 1765, he was dismissed for "claiming to have inspected goods he did not inspect".
-On July 31, 1766, he petitioned the Board of Excise for reinstatement, which it granted the following day when a vacancy arose.
-While he waited he resumed corsetmaking.
+In July 1761, Paine returned to Thetford to work as a supernumerary officer.
+In December 1762, he became an Excise Officer in Grantham, Lincolnshire; in August 1764, he was transferred to Alford, also in Lincolnshire, at a salary of £50 per annum.
+On August 27, 1765, he was dismissed as an Excise Officer for "claiming to have inspected goods he did not inspect".
+On July 31, 1766, he requested his reinstatement from the Board of Excise, which they granted the next day, upon vacancy.
+While awaiting that, he worked as a staymaker.